echurchill/CityWorld/README.txt

 Subway/elevated rail roads
 Terrain under the city
 Park benches and other furniture

+v1.04
+* If options are used, I put in some sanity checks to make sure all the plots are actually filled with something

 v1.03
 * Cactus farms are back...
 I wonder what else got lost in the conurbation translation? :-)